 - The customer will not need to provide any stepper motor information after purchasing this version of the mainboard as they had to with the other "Quiet" version.
 However if you believe you have a V2 or if you find that any of the motors are running hot then you may need to reduce the stepper driver current.
 This can easily be done using the gcode M907 command.
 The X and Y axis and the extruder can have the current output set using the digital trimpots (X and Y are both tied to X for setting the current).
 Z-axis is not adjustable.

-- Try these setting if you believe you have a V2 or if a motor is running hot:
+- Try these setting if you believe you have a V2 with 10 ohm motors or if a motor is running hot: (Adjust as needed)

 - Firmware defaults are:

 The text below is from the previous "Quiet" mainboard product description but most/all applies to the new version with the exception of being able to add variable resistors upon request because there is no need to do this via hardware since the firmware supports adjusting the max motor current with the M907 gcode command.

 Here is a Google Photos album with videos and a couple pictures that show off the TMC stepper drivers.
 Some pictures show variable resistors which will not be on the mainboards because they are not needed but can be added for an additional cost if they are wanted.

 Basically it will make the printer much quieter when printing.
 There fans will be the loudest part of the machine and then maybe a little bearing noise but that will vary from printer to printer.

 I will not claim that swapping the stock A4988 stepper drivers with TMC2208 stepper drivers will make prints come out better or print faster.
 I will say that this upgrade will make the printer much quieter without loss of quality or speed.
 No firmware modifications are needed.
 No hardware changes have to be made by the user to accommodate the upgraded stepper drivers.
 As far as the user is concerned all is the same in regards to hooking up the board and printing with the same slicer settings as used before.